 Multi Asset Income Fund - Manager Insights.

-Steven Hay explains why the Multi Asset Income Team are looking forward with optimism, preferring to focus on areas where ‘great’ is used to describe the scale of the income opportunity rather than as an adjective describing the scale of this dividend crisis.June 2020
+Steven Hay explains why the Multi Asset Income Team are looking forward with optimism, preferring to focus on areas where ‘great’ is used to describe the scale of the income opportunity rather than as an adjective describing the scale of this dividend crisis.February 2020

 Multi Asset Income Fund - Annual Retrospective.

 Investment managers Steven Hay and James Dow reflect on the first full year of the Multi Asset Income Fund.Fourth Quarter 2019

 Investment managers Nicoleta Dumitru and James Dow give an update on the Multi Asset Income Fund.

 Meet the Managers

 James was appointed Co-Head of the Global Income Growth Team and Co-Manager of The Scottish American Investment Company PLC (SAINTS) in 2017.
 He joined Baillie Gifford in 2004 on the Graduate Scheme and became an Investment Manager in our US Equities team.
 Previously, James spent three years working at The Scotsman newspaper, where he was the Economics Editor.
 He is a CFA Charterholder, graduated MA (Hons) in Economics-Philosophy from the University of St Andrews in 2000 and MSc in Development Studies from the London School of Economics in 2001.